Single pivot arm (325mm) mounting options | Philips

 ITD part no. TH.2121.991

 Single pivot arm on pole, with diameter 35-38mm.
-The mounting kit includes: adapter for pole D 35-38mm, arm length 325mm; tilt and swivel unit with an adapter for IntelliVue MP40 and MP50 patient monitors.
+The mounting kit includes: adapter for pole D 35-38mm, arm length 325mm; tilt and swivel unit with an adapter for IntelliVue MP60 and MP70 patient monitors.

 Single pivot arm on GCX wall channel